ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why modern society runs on hypocrisy
+   - Exploring how society worships success while ignoring the system
    - Finding the satirical angle
    - Making it relatable and timeless